cosmos/cosmos-sdk/docs/architecture/adr-073-indexer.md

 ### PostgreSQL Indexer

 PostgreSQL has been chosen as the target database for the built-in indexer component because it is widely used, has a rich feature set and is a favorite choice in the open-source community.
+It is easy to deploy and there are fully managed hosting services that can be used.
 In addition, the PostgreSQL community has a number of mature frameworks that expose a complete REST or GraphQL query interface for clients with zero code such as [PostgREST](https://postgrest.org/), [PostGraphile](https://www.graphile.org/postgraphile/), [Hasura](https://hasura.io) and [Supabase](https://supabase.com).
 By combining a PostgreSQL database with one of these "Backend as a Service" frameworks, Web 2.0 client applications can basically be built without any special backend code other than the database schema itself.
 We can take advantage of this functionality to provide a full-featured query interface for web clients with minimal effort as soon as we can get the data into PostgreSQL.

 The PostgreSQL indexer should provide sane default mappings of all `collections` and `orm` types to SQL tables.
 It should also allow for hooks in modules to write migrations in the SQL schema whenever there are migrations in a module's state so that these can stay in sync.